dexmac/api-validation-with-nightwatch/README.md

 Common methods for testing APIs in E2E tests involve setting up mock-servers or using network sniffing tools.
 When testing with Nighwatch however, it makes sense to use Nightwatch itself (via [performance.timing](#supported-browsers))

 An existing Nightwatch assertion [exists on Github](https://github.com/aedile/nightwatch-analytics/blob/master/tests/assertions/hasRequest.js) and validates that the parameters of a request exist.
-The current assertion is a rewrite, that improves the assertion above by adding regular expression testing for validation of each one of the request parameters.
+This assertion is a rewrite, that improves on it by adding regular expression testing for validation of each of the request parameters.

 The demo project includes an example of navigating to Google.com - performing a search for 'NightwatchJS' and validating if the search URL sent to Google's servers contains the string, as well as other parameters.

 It also includes an example of how to setup NightwatchJS for use with Travis.CI,
-in order to run the tests on both Linux and Mac.
+in order to run the tests on Linux and Mac.

 For more detailed instructions on how the assertion can be used inside your own NightwatchJS project
 please see the [Usage](#usage) section below.

-## How does it look like?
+## What does it look like?

 ![preview](apiValidation.gif)